 Top tip!
 Contact professional venues and speak to them about their offering.
-You will be surprised what you find.
-Like our Cedar Court Hotel Harrogate.
-It is a reliable venue close to the city centre.
-With famous Stray parkland on its doorstep plus has an amazing Tipi set within its gardens.
+You will be surprised what you find like our Cedar Court Hotel Harrogate.
+It’s a reliable venue close to the city centre.
+With famous Stray parkland on its doorstep plus has a fantastic Tipi set within its gardens.
 What’s not to like?

 Delegate, Delegate, Delegate!

-Create an event plan.
-This will include a timeline, venue information, a guest list, and audio/visual requirements amongst all.
+Create an event plan, including a timeline, venue information, a guest list, and audio/visual requirements.
 Break up the elements of the event into manageable chunks (like registration, catering, parking).
 Assign a section to each member of your team.
 And voila!
-As they are responsible for their own little bit, they will be much more clued up on small detail changes.
+They’ll be on top of minor detail changes as they’re responsible for their little bit.

 Top tip!
 Hold regular calls and meetings with your sub-teams.
-This will help you to stay on top of everything and gives you a real sense of control.
+It helps you stay on top of everything and gives you a real sense of control.

 Top tip!
 Don’t miss an opportunity.
-Ensure yourself and everyone involved in the event is busy on social media to drum up attention.
+Ensure you and everyone involved in the event is busy on social media to draw attention.
 Prepare easy-to-share visuals to make this easier for everyone.

 Pictures paint a thousand words.
 So go ahead and snap snap snap.
 Posting positive photos online is an excellent way to showcase your event.
-If you have the budget hire a professional photographer.
-Ask for a few shots to ensure you cover all bases.
-Such as the full room set up, event branding, and lots of photos of attendees enjoying themselves.
+Suppose you have the budget to hire a professional photographer.
+Ask for a few shots to ensure you cover all bases, such as the entire room set up, event branding, and lots of photos of attendees enjoying themselves.

 Stay Calm, Have Fun and Enjoy the Event!

-With our very best event planning tips, your function is sure to be a success.
-After all the preparation, budgeting, negotiating and stress of event planning, remember to enjoy it.
-Have fun with your quests.
-Relax and take in the achievement of the finished event.
-This will in turn help to set the atmosphere for a great experience.
+With our very best event planning tips, your function will surely be a success.
+After all the preparation, budgeting, negotiating, and stress of event planning, remember to enjoy it.
+Have fun with your guests.
+Relax and take in the achievement of the finished event, helping set the atmosphere for a great experience.